Proven Sustainable™

 Thursday Apr 11, 2024

 This coversation features Diane Schenandoah, a faithkeeper of the Oneida Nation, Wolf Clan of the Six Nations Haudenosaunee Confederacy.
-She speaks about her efforts to encourage people to care for the Earth through her multifacted roles as a sculpture, published author, singer, and Syracuse University’s first Honwadiyenawa’sek, meaning “the one who helps them.”
+She speaks about her efforts to encourage people to care for the Earth through her multifacted roles as a sculptor, published author, singer, and Syracuse University’s first Honwadiyenawa’sek, meaning “the one who helps them.”

 Join Our Collective Cause